4.9

 Magazine Designer CV Example

 Designing spreads, but your CV seems underexposed?
-Dive into this Magazine Designer CV example, styled with Wozber free CV builder.
-Discover how to showcase your layout finesse to match job profiles, ensuring your career gets the glossy, full-spread treatment it deserves!
+Check out this Magazine Designer CV example, created with Wozber free CV builder.
+Learn how to show off your layout skills to match job profiles, ensuring your career gets the glossy, full-spread treatment it deserves!

 Edit Example